transformerlab/transformerlab-docs/docs/intro.md

 :::info The API Should Run on a Machine with a GPU (not a Mac) Right now, Transformer Lab's API (the part that does the Machine Learning) should run on a Linux or Windows machine with access to a GPU.
 The App can run on a Mac.

-If you run Transformer Lab on a Mac, you will not have fun.
+That is, the desktop app works well on a Mac, but if you run Transformer Lab's API on a Mac, you will not have fun.

 However, in the coming weeks, we plan on implementing Apple's new MLX support.
 Please watch out Twitter for updates
 :::